BaoMinh000/Automatically_recognize_license_plates/README.md

 # Automatically identify numbers
 	Step 1: Download the zip file
-	Step 2: Turn on and run the main2.py file
-	Step 3: You can use it normally
+	Step 2: Turn on and run the main2.py file (I use pycharm to run) Step 3: You can use it normally